UN-OCHA/hpc-content-site/README.md

 The main contrib modules for this site are the [paragraphs](https://www.drupal.org/project/paragraphs) related ones (see [composer file](composer.json).

-In addition, the site has several custom modules:
+In addition, the site has several custom modules.
+Most of the modules prefixed with `gho_` have been inherited from the former GHO site, of which this site has been forked.
+The modules prefixed with `ncms_` are specific to the functioning of this site as a content backend.

 - [**GHO Access**](html/modules/custom/gho_access)